Lautaro Gordillo

-Lautaro Gordillo (born 6 April 1999) is an Argentine professional footballer who plays as a forward for Ferro Carril Oeste.
+Lautaro Gordillo (born 6 April 1999) is an Argentine professional footballer who plays as a forward for Gimnasia y Tiro, on loan from Colegiales.

 Career

 Gordillo began his career with Ferro Carril Oeste.
 He was selected for his professional debut on 6 April 2018 against Deportivo Riestra, with the forward being substituted on for Lautaro Torres on eighty-two minutes.
 After six total appearances off the bench for the club, Gordillo left on loan in January 2020 to Flandria of Primera B Metropolitana.
 He appeared for his debut on 2 February against Argentino, before making the first start of his career five days later versus Defensores Unidos.
 Gordillo returned to Ferro on 1 July, though would rejoin Flandria on 23 September; having extended his contract with his parent club.